DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 Historically, it used to behave like [**memmove**](http://man7.org/linux/man-pages/man3/memmove.3.html), i.e. it supported overlapping source and destination memory ranges.
-For glibc version 2.14, the developers introduced optimizations for `memcpy()` that makes it faster, but doesn't work with overlapping memory ranges.
+For glibc version 2.14, the developers introduced optimizations for `memcpy()` that make it faster, but don't work with overlapping memory ranges.
 Thankfully, they decided to use a symbol version so this change doesn't break old binaries that (incorrectly) rely on `memcpy()` working with overlapping ranges, but only breaks code that's recompiled and linked against glibc 2.14 (or newer).[^fn:memcpy]